Xiupan/dunder-mifflin-rails-review/README.md

 - Created corresponding Views (index and show for each Model)

 The Employee show page should list all of their attributes (bonus if you could get a picture to show up)
+- Done

 The Dog show page should have their name, breed, age, and the Dunder Mifflin Employees associated with that dog.
+- Done

 As a user I should be able to create and edit an Employee and be able to select 1 dog from a list of existing dogs.
+- Created new.html.erb for Employee model.
+- Used form_for (or any other Rails Form Helper)
+- collection_select for listing Dog.all in the form
+- a text field to enter in the dog's id is sufficient though

 No one at Dunder Mifflin can have the same alias and/or job title (Dwight made up that rule!)